pingcap/blog/how_to_spin_up_an_htap_database_in_5_minutes_with_tidb_tispark.md

     It looks something like this:
     ![Bind TiSpark to this Spark instance](media/bind_tispark_to_this_spark_instance.png)

-4. Now, let’s see what’s in the `NATION` table (should be the same as what we saw on our MySQL client):
+4. Now, let's see what's in the `NATION` table (should be the same as what we saw on our MySQL client):

     ```java
     spark.sql("select * from nation").show(30);